-I'm a Masters student at UC Berkeley studying Computer Science with a focus on online education, advised by Professors Dan Garcia and Armando Fox.
-My current work involves investigating student engagement in online courses through an adaptive exercise system that customizes the progression of question topics to each student.
+Previously, I was a Preceptor in Computer Science at Harvard University working on curriculum design and research for the introductory sequence of Computer Science classes at Harvard College.
+Further back, I was a masters student at UC Berkeley studying Computer Science with a focus on online education, advised by Professors Dan Garcia and Armando Fox.
+My work investigated student metacognition in online courses through an adaptive exercise system that customized the progression of question topics to each student.

 I graduated in 2006 with a B.S. degree in Biology from MIT with interests in computational biology, computer science, and photography.
 I worked for MIT's Information Systems & Technology and was on the staff of the Image and Meaning workshop series, part of the Envisioning Science Program at Harvard's Initiative of Innovative Computing.